Dlray89/JS_Furnitures/README.md

 ## Welcome to a basic UI project! 👋

 > Thank you again for stopping by to check out another one of my UI projects.
 This is a UI project displaying a landing page for a furniture company called JS_Furnitures.
-This was a fun project to built out because it really challenge my techinical skills when it came to CSS for the most part.
+This was a fun project to built out because it really challenges my technical skills when it came to CSS for the most part.

 ## How to git started with this project:
     * Install NPM or Yarn